 - Slave to PR: Boolie implies to his mother that he actually would like to go hear Martin Luther King speak, but admits that he's too afraid of the backlash from his many racist customers (who already look down on him for being Jewish) if they find out he did so.

 - Tastes Like Friendship: Inverted.
 Hoke feeding Daisy the Thanksgiving pie closed the play, signifying their long-lasting friendship.

 - Time Skip: As the play and film took place over a couple decades, this happened quite often.
+The episode of The Edge of Night Hoke and Idella watch aired on May 1, 1961, marking the day of Idella's death.
 The film ends in the early 70's, as evidenced by a jogger and an early 70's car passing by.

 - Verbing Nouny: The name follows this naming scheme.
 Driving Miss Daisy